alan-turing-institute/AutisticaCitizenScience/project-management/Understanding_Swim_Lanes.md

 A pull request is a way to ask another developer to merge one of your branches into the master branch and that it is ready for testing.

 ### 6.0	Ready for testing
 Once issues are considered development complete and code review, approved issues are moved into the Ready for testing state unless it is an issue that does not require testing.
+Issues such as creating documents do not require testing.
-In this instance, you would move the ticket to Done state.
+In this instance, you would move the ticket to Ready to Review state.
+This requires technical testing, the purpose of this testing is to ensure you cover all the acceptance criteria defined in the requirements of the issue.

 ### 7.0	In testing
 When you start testing an issue move it into this swim lane.